ashishaggarwal92/core-java-interview-practice/Interview_Questions.md

 * Authorization manager
 * Delegation proxy filter
 * How to make api endpoint publicly or privately available.--- using websecurityconfigureradapter
-* Changes in springboot version 3
+* Changes in spring boot version 3

 DB: